arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

 If you don't want to rely on IntelliJ's _optimise imports_ you can still use the migration script to do 99,99% of the work, except import `ensure` (and `fold` for `Effect`/`EagerEffect`).

-Easiest way to fix the imports is run `./gradlew build` and add missing imports in files that fail to compile.
+Easiest way to fix the imports is to run `./gradlew build` and add missing imports in files that fail to compile.

 Thank you for using Arrow, and your support.
 I hope this script was able to simplify your migration process to 2.0.0